Bloomers: Bloomers in Japan

 Known as buruma (ブルマ), also burumā (ブルマー), bloomers were introduced in Japan as women's clothing for physical education in 1903.
 After the 1964 Summer Olympics in Tokyo, in response to the styles worn by the foreign women athletes, a newer style of bloomers, pittari, which fit the body closer, similar to volleyball uniforms, became commonplace.
 Around the mid-1990s, however, schools and individuals began to choose sports shorts instead, citing modesty concerns.
 Some people are interested in bloomers in clothing fetish context.

 Gallery of athletic bloomers

 Undergarments

 Women's baggy underpants fastened to just below or above the knee are also known as "bloomers" (or as "knickers" or "directoire knickers").
 They were most popular from the 1910s to the 1930s but continued to be worn by older women for several decades thereafter.
-Often the term bloomers has been used interchangeably with the pantalettes worn by women and girls in the mid-19th century and the open-leg knee-length drawers of the late 19th and early 20th centuries.
+The term bloomers was then often used interchangeably with the pantalettes worn by women and girls in the early 19th century and the open-leg knee-length drawers of the mid 19th and early 20th centuries.
+Now, bloomers often refers to any women's frilled or layered lace lower body undergarment, irrespective of length.